 – Jordan Gustafson, PE, Structural Engineer

 I’m blessed to bring 2D designs to life.
 I can convey existing and proposed scenarios, creating a virtual bridge between design and reality.
-Through digital models, engineers can identify potential areas for safety and design improvement and public communication is improved to those impacted by a project.
+Through digital models, engineers can identify potential areas for safety and design improvement, and public communication is improved for those impacted by a project.

 – Ariel Rauk, Engineering Technician

 The McFarland School District athletic field project featured several new site improvements including a new track and synthetic turf athletic field.
 Our client was enthusiastic throughout the project and very happy during the final walk-through.
-I have great pride and sense of accomplishment knowing future student athletes will benefit from this project.
+I have great pride and a sense of accomplishment knowing future student-athletes will benefit from this project.

 – Zachary Role, EI, Civil Engineer